ngo275/app-store-client/README.md

 ## What is this?

 This library is a TypeScript library for retrieving public data from the App Store.
-For example, you can get app details, ratings, reviews, similar apps, and privacy information of other apps.
+For example, you can get app details, ratings, reviews, similar apps, and privacy information.

 Note that it is different from App Connect API, which focuses on providing API about your app, such as app sales, ratings, reviews, etc.